term7/RaspberryPi-VLC_Videolooper/README.md

 # 05 - Setup USB Device Handler and Service

 We need to enable our Videolooper to know when a USB-drive is inserted.
-To do so, we first define a new Udev Rule:<br>
+To do so, we first define a new [udev rule](https://en.wikipedia.org/wiki/Udev):<br>
 `sudo nano /etc/udev/rules.d/usb_hook.rules`

 Insert: